 “I had a huge fishing bug growing up.
-I fished all my life and through my teens, and when I was looking for a way to give back, I didn’t have a lot of other skills besides being a SEAL or taking guys fishing, so we decided to combine the two,” Kevin told The Daily Caller News Foundation.
+I have continued fishing all my life and through my teens, and when I was looking for a way to give back, I didn’t have a lot of other skills besides being a SEAL or taking guys fishing, so we decided to combine the two,” Kevin told The Daily Caller News Foundation.

 In past years, Frogman Outdoors has run about six fishing trips a year, but hopes to expand to eight to 10 in 2017, with this year’s first trips beginning in May.

 Each trip costs around $1,500, which includes airfare, hotels and food for the entire trip.
 Frogman Outdoors covers that amount and also takes care of all the fishing expenses.

 “The coolest thing for me has been connecting with these guys.
 You become friends with them,” Kevin said.
 “That was our whole goal.
 So if guys have issues or just want to talk, they come visit, it’s been really cool in that respect.
 That’s what we’ve been going for.”

 Frogman Outdoors has made a major impact on the SOCOM veterans who have participated in the program.

 “After my injuries down range and being moved away from my team to be an instructor, I have been disconnected and away from ‘team life.’
 The opportunity to hangout with other SOF guys was the best part for me.
 Getting out on the water and catching fish might be the best medicine for any recovery,” said EJ, former SOCOM service member and Frogman Outdoors alumni.